iambrainstorming/iambrainstorming.github.io/src/chapters/the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md

 The video connected all the dots of EVM.
 However, I have a conflict with the solution given.
 > EVM is a useless machine, and there is no need for EVM at all.
 It adds extra unnecessary complexity, maintenance, and costs.
 >
-> Using paper ballots is more cost-effective, requires less maintenance than EVMs, and EVMs demand protection for 365 days every year, whereas ballot papers need protection for only about a month after the election.
+> Using paper ballots is more cost-effective, requires less maintenance than EVMs, and EVMs demand protection for 365 days every year, whereas ballot papers need protection for only about few months, hardly 3-6 months after the election.
+Any unprotected EVM at any time is susceptible to hackers manipulating it and installing malware.
 Manufacturing of new EVM is another additional cost associated with EVMs.
 Paper ballots have fewer steps to maintain and are also considered the gold standard.
 >
 > Instead, we can use paper ballots.
 Paper ballot counting can be automated in the future using an open-source machine-learning algorithm, as I have already said and demonstrated.
 If you want the results in one day, it can also be done with paper ballots.
 >